-A single, end-to-end record of student interactions offers a wealth of data which can support their academic achievement, and improve teaching, learning and curriculum design.
+A single, end-to-end record of student interactions offers a wealth of data.
+That can support their academic achievement, and improve teaching, learning and curriculum design.

-Joining up data about individual students across the institution and employing predictive analytics also makes it easy to identify students who need extra support.
+Joining up data and employing predictive analytics makes it easy to identify students needing extra support.

 With some institutions reporting drop-out rates of up to one fifth, supporting students in trouble matters more than ever.
 Creating and nurturing personal relationships between student and institution is essential – after all, nobody wants to be just a number.

 Almost 80 per cent of students say that personal messages help convey that their institution cares.
 It establishes a connection from before they arrive that, if universities manage it well, will evolve to last a lifetime.

 Tailored support throughout the student journey can make a real impact on students’ overall experience.
 More importantly, their sense of belonging is a recognised factor in student engagement.